danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

 1. Connect to the PostgreSQL Database using the PgBouncer service from an external machine

-   >In this lab, you connect to the PgBouncerVM using its public access, however, it can be done using a name register in a DNS.
+   >In this task, you connect to the PgBouncerVM using its public access, however, it can be done using a name register in a DNS.
 DNS configuration for the VM is out of the scope of this lab

    From an external machine (e.g. your laptop) connect to the Azure Database for PostgreSQL Single Server through PgBouncer using psql.